FastTrack™ Strategic Planning System

 Developing Your Action Steps:

 For each adopted Strategy within every Strategy Area, define the key Action Steps needed over the next 12 months to move that strategy forward.
+(While an Action Step is often thought of as a one-step tactic, it also can be a Strategic Initiative that is a series of coordinated tactics or a discrete project.)
 Think SMART:

 1. Specific: What exactly needs to be done?
 Who is involved?